 Next, we’ll look at the fruit plate entree prepared with food allergies in mind.
 The fruit plate is an actual entree, and as you might tell, the presentation was stunning.

-Upon ordering, the chef mentioned that they were using a new mix compared to the old Bob’s Red Mill that he is accustomed to eating.
+Upon ordering, the chef mentioned they were using a new mix compared to the old Bob’s Red Mill that he is accustomed to eating.
 This turned out to be the case across the property.
-He did mention later on that he preferred the Bob’s Red Mill over the new mix.
+He later mentioned that he preferred Bob’s Red Mill over the new mix.

 The chef was also nice to bring out a few of the Enjoy Life brand cookies.
 It really makes a difference to us when we get to go somewhere like this, and the chef is confident in preparing food and making the meal special.

-If you deal with food allergies, then you probably know that’s not the case across the board.
-In fact, we rarely dine out anywhere except Disney.
+If you deal with food allergies, you probably know that’s not the case across the board.
+In fact, we rarely dine out anywhere except at Disney.

 Going into this character meal, I pretty much knew that I wanted the Quiche Gruyere dish.
-This was a nice individual size offering with a side of roasted potatoes and a salad.
+The quiche was a nice individual-size offering with a side of roasted potatoes and a salad.

 When I go to a restaurant at Disney World for breakfast, I always try to make it stretch as breakfast and lunch.
 I like to schedule this type of meal around 10:15 a.m.